dqsmith/bubblejumper-js/README.md

 # bubblejumper-js

-A simple game for simple people
+A [JS13kGames](http://js13kgames.com/) entry, and a simple game for simple people

+You can view the [demo here](http://js13kgames.com/entries/bubble-jumper).

 ##Install
 1. Download or clone repo.